Tech

 Just this year, the PlayStation Network was hacked, and thousands of photos of celebrities were hacked from Apple’s iCloud in what would be known as The Fappening.

-For current IoT devices such as smart TVs, webcams, and thermostats, 70% are vulnerable to security attacks caused by poor password management and insufficient authentication.
-And with the projected scale of Internet of Things, probably whole cities, possibly whole countries, hackers have a bigger data pie to feast on.
+Current IoT devices such as smart TVs, webcams, and thermostats are 70% vulnerable to security attacks caused by poor password management and insufficient authentication.
+With the projected scale of the Internet of Things, probably whole cities and possibly whole countries, hackers have a bigger data pie to feast on.

 Brace yourselves.
 Internet ubiquity is coming.